minprog/programmeren-1/problems/cs50/greedy/index.md

 4. In the form below the problem, add the file that you downloaded.

+5. Then, create a PDF with the notes from your analysis (see Phase 1 above), and add that to the form.

-5. Press "Submit for grading".
+6. Press "Submit for grading".
 Presto!